shajra/haskell-hls-nix/README.md

 -   Haskell library dependencies (such as `mtl`, and `aeson`)
 -   non-Haskell library dependencies (such as C libraries for FFI compilation)

-Here's a quick summary of what Nix can manage or not:
+Here's a quick summary of what Nix can manage or not, depending on whether your project builds with Stack or Cabal:

 | Dependency Type       | Stack              | Cabal          |
 |--------------------- |------------------ |-------------- |